-Individual programs approved by specialized accreditation agencies include: chemistry, the American Chemical Society; civil engineering technology, the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET); engineering (mechatronics), and industrial engineering, the Engineering Accreditation Commission of ABET; education, the Colorado State Board of Education and the Teacher Education Accreditation; music, the National Association of the Schools of Music (NASM); nursing, the Accreditation Commission for Education in Nursing (ACEN); and the BSW social work degree by the Council on Social Work Education (CSWE).
+Individual programs approved by specialized accreditation agencies include: chemistry, the American Chemical Society; civil engineering technology, the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET); engineering (mechatronics), and industrial engineering, the Engineering Accreditation Commission of ABET; education, the Colorado State Board of Education and the Teacher Education Accreditation; music, the National Association of the Schools of Music (NASM); nursing, the Accreditation Commission for Education in Nursing (ACEN); and the BSW social work degree by the Council on Social Work Education (CSWE), athletic training, the Commission on Accreditation of Athletic Training Education (CAATE).
 The Hasan School of Business is accredited by the AACSB, International-Association to Advance Collegiate Schools of Business.
+Visit this site to see the list of accredited programs: CSU Pueblo Accredited Programs